Skip to main content

 How to Batter Sausage

-If you want to enjoy your sausage British-style, battering is a delicious way to cook your sausage.
+If you want to enjoy your brats British-style, battering is a delicious way to go.
+Let’s get into it, shall we?

 First cook your sausages using one of the above methods, such as by frying.
 When they're cooked, put them to one side.